gilgen/ember-pusher/README.md

 in your Ember application.

-You are able to connect to different channels and events declaratively as the user traverses through your application and the interface to event handlers are natural methods on your controllers.
+You are able to connect to different channels and events declaratively as the user traverses through your application.
+The interface to event handlers are natural methods on your controllers.
 In fact: The full event bubbling framework is available to the pusher initiated events.